evolvingstuff/vdw2/content/posts/omega-6-blocks-omega-3-etc-many-studies.md

 1.  **Cardiovascular Health** : There's been a growing interest in the health effects of long-chain omega-3 fatty acids, particularly regarding cardiovascular and neurocognitive diseases.
 The balance of omega-6 and omega-3 fatty acids is crucial here, but determining the "optimal" levels of these fatty acids is not straightforward due to various factors in measurement and expression. [ **URL** ](https://pubmed.ncbi.nlm.nih.gov/29599053/)

-&nbsp;&nbsp;&nbsp;&nbsp;Also, studies have shown the beneficial effects of omega-3 fatty acids, like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), on cardiovascular outcomes, although there's some variability in the treatment effects of EPA vs. EPA+DHA [ **URL** ](https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(21)00277-7/fulltext#:~:text=%23%20%E3%80%901%E2%80%A0Effect%20of%20omega,EPA%2BDHA%20treatment%20effects)
+> Also, studies have shown the beneficial effects of omega-3 fatty acids, like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), on cardiovascular outcomes, although there's some variability in the treatment effects of EPA vs. EPA+DHA [ **URL** ](https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(21)00277-7/fulltext#:~:text=%23%20%E3%80%901%E2%80%A0Effect%20of%20omega,EPA%2BDHA%20treatment%20effects)

 1.  **Prevention of Atherosclerotic Cardiovascular Disease** : Observational studies support the use of long-chain omega-3 polyunsaturated fatty acids (PUFAs) in the primary prevention of atherosclerotic cardiovascular disease.
 However, randomized controlled trials have often reported neutral findings, suggesting a more complex relationship between these fatty acids and heart health [ **URL** ](https://www.thelancet.com/journals/landia/article/PIIS2213-8587(20)30148-0/fulltext#:~:text=,have%20often%20reported%20neutral%20findings)